Mental Health Facilities El Paso County, TX

 Emergence Health Network East Valley Outpatient Services

-Emergence Health Network East Valley Outpatient Services is a mental health center in El Paso County, Texas, located at 2400 Trawood Drive, Suites 301-a And 301-b, 79936 zip code.
-Emergence Health Network East Valley Outpatient Services provides outpatient treatment and telemedicine/telehealth.
-Emergence Health Network East Valley Outpatient Services offers individual psychotherapy, psychotropic medication and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Emergence Health Network East Valley Outpatient Services is a mental health treatment center in El Paso County, TX, located at 2400 Trawood Drive, Suites 301-a And 301-b, 79936 zip code area.
+Emergence Health Network East Valley Outpatient Services provides telemedicine/telehealth and outpatient treatment.
+Emergence Health Network East Valley Outpatient Services offers group therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, young adults and adults.
 Emergence Health Network East Valley Outpatient Services also supports people with serious mental illness.
-More services available at Emergence Health Network East Valley Outpatient Services include mentoring/peer support/consumer-run services, supported housing and case management.
+Additional services at Emergence Health Network East Valley Outpatient Services consist of psychosocial rehabilitation services, illness management and recovery and suicide prevention services.

 Learn More